-- Clot prevention given - Peri-operative beta blockers (to be added to CheckPoint in the 2nd quarter of 2012).
+- Clot prevention given - Peri-operative beta blockers.

 The baseline for this measure is based on the latest 12-month data available on CheckPoint, as of July 23, 2012.
-Performance will be based on the latest 12-month data available on CheckPoint, as of September 15, 2013.
+Performance will be based on the latest 12-month data available on CheckPoint, as of September 15, 2014.